jpsim/ZenTuner/README.md

 * [AudioKit][audiokit] powers the audio analysis for this tuner
 * Design inspired by the [Stuner App][stuner] mockups by [Célio Silva][celio]
+* The audio files used for tests were generated from the [FatBoy][fatboy] sound font and released under the
+  [Creative Commons Attribution Share-Alike 3.0][cc] license

 ## License